-AXIS Dance Company Presents ADELANTE, Its First Home Season Under New Artistic Director Nadia Adame
+AXIS Dance Company Presents Adelante, Its First Home Season Under New Artistic Director Nadia Adame

 In a series of solos, duets and trios, Nadia's new work Breathe Again explores the most suffocating parts of our collective and individual journeys: After a moment, a smile, a word, we pivot from those difficult moments and find a way to move forward.
 "We travel through a road of obstacles" she says, "and at the end, what have we gained?
 Maybe we learn a lesson?
 Maybe we acquire a friend?
 In any case we add something positive to our baggage and we celebrate what at the beginning seemed to be the ending."

-Breathe Again will feature musical composition by Miles Lassi and lighting designed by Ben Levine.
+Breathe Again will feature musical composition by Miles Lassi, lighting designed by Ben Levine, and costumes by Vincent Avery.

 Asun Noales, celebrated Spanish choreographer and founder of OtraDanza in Alicante, (Spain), premieres a new work in her signature dance theater style that digs into the desires, pleasures, and delights of human relationships.